 Just because vegetarians and vegans aren’t interested in turkey and ham doesn’t mean they should have to sit this meal out or eat rolls and side dishes for dinner!

-For dining out, Café Flora has both vegan and gluten-free options on its pre-fixe Thanksgiving menu.
-Check each year's restaurant list as not all restaurants offer Thanksgiving menus every year.
+- For dining out, Café Flora has both vegan and gluten-free options on its pre-fixe Thanksgiving menu.

 Of course, the day after Thanksgiving is just as important as the day itself for those out to get the best gadgets at rock-bottom prices or a pair of jeans for $10!
 Seattle, Tacoma and everywhere in between starts off the holiday season with a little bit of shopping madness.
 Area malls and shopping centers, from Seattle's malls to South Sound shopping centers, almost all open early in the morning, and most have door buster sales just waiting to be discovered.